What is Social Commerce? Instagram for Social Selling

 Growing your brand and being on Instagram relies on how well you get on this platform.
 It’s not just all images and hashtags.
 The salesperson is engaged early in the purchase process, building a relationship as a trusted advisor on this platform.

-This is another part of this story of how social media has spread from the marketing department to touch every part of an organisation—from branding and communications to human resources, sales, and customer service.
+Another part of this story of how social media has spread from the marketing department to touch every part of an organisation—from branding and communications to human resources, sales, and customer service.

 Social selling uses social media to identify and engage prospects and customers at the right time to build and nurture relationships.
 A more sales-focused definition in the context of a users/salesperson role is: Social selling leverages a user/salesperson’s professional brand to fill their pipeline with the right people, insights, and relationships.
 Social is where your customers learn, seek, discover, and decide.